-If you are interested in survival knives, check my article out – Survival Knife – and make sure you follow the thread on the Bear Grylls survival knife on the link above.
+Love survival knives?
+Then read my post – Survival Knife – and make sure you follow the thread on the Bear Grylls survival knife on the link above.

 Half the fun I have with survival knives is testing them in the field and putting the knife through its paces.
-Not to abuse but to see how well they perform in real outdoor survival conditions.
+Not to abuse but to see how well they do in everyday use.

 I generally make use of a knife in the field for two important applications.
-One, is for heavy chopping of small poles and tree limbs for shelter construction.
-Using a knife that has some heft to it can make this job easier on hands, arms, and the weight makes a real positive impact when we really need to get through wood quickly.
+One is for heavy chopping of small poles and tree limbs for shelter construction.
+Using a knife that has some heft to it can make this job easier on hands and arms.
+And the weight makes the work easier when we really need to get through wood quickly.

-The other main use for a knife is carving.
-Its difficult to whittle with a giant honking Texas Bowie knife, when all you need is a strong thin blade with a comfortable handle to do the job.
+The main use for a knife is carving.
+It’s difficult to whittle with a giant honking Texas Bowie knife when all you need is a strong thin blade with a comfortable handle to do the job.

-One that fits in your pocket is nice, or maybe a little bit bigger carver that fits in a sheath on your hip.
-The thin blade knife is not for prying, even the best can bend or be broken, prying does not suit small knives or any knife for that matter, though I myself am guilty of this type of abuse at times.
+One that fits in your pocket is nice, or maybe a bit bigger carving knife that fits in a sheath on your hip.
+The thin blade knife is not for prying, even the best can bend or be broken, prying does not suit small knives or any knife for that matter, though I am guilty of this type of abuse at times.

-We’re always interested in hearing your experience about your survival knife, what knife you really like, or about the knife that ended up being a disappointment to you as well.
+We’re always interested in hearing your experience using your survival knife.
+Share what knife you really like, or about the knife that ended up being a disappointment to you as well.
 So leave us a comment here if you wish to and let folks know about your experience; special deals on knives, or how you like the “Man Vs Wild” show.